 Here is a suggestion from another implanter about the placement of screws and covering with cement.
 "Make sure neither screw is anywhere near muscles and that the screws and about half a centimeter of wire coming from the exposed lead is also covered by dental cement so that neither moves at all.
 I also make completely sure that the cement is very hard before suturing the back incision where the transmitter is so that there is no chance of anything moving before the cement dries."

 When we retrieve the transmitter from the animal, we tend to cut the leads where they emerge from the skull cement.
-It is possible to dissolve dental cement with acetone, as we describe Silicone and Solvents, but usually the animal's brain is needed intact for examination, so we must cut the leads where they emerge from the head fixture.
+It is possible to dissolve dental cement with acetone, as we describe in Silicone and Solvents, but usually the animal's brain is needed intact for examination, so we must cut the leads where they emerge from the head fixture.
 Having cut the leads, we remove silicone from the tips to expose more wire, as we describe above.

 Rats and mice scratch at incisions and other points of irritation.
 The electrode leads of the transmitter, running from the back to the skull beneath the skin of the neck, will irritate the animal if they are poorly routed or if they are too rigid or thick.
 The diagram below shows us how not to route the wires in a rat, and how best to route the wires in a rat.